-Check out some of the top NBA players show off their soccer skills on and off the basketball court.
-Throughout the NBA their are players who grew up playing soccer when they were young.
+Check out some of the top NBA players showing off their soccer skills on and off the basketball court.
+Throughout the NBA there are players who grew up playing soccer when they were young.
 Sometimes the NBA players show off their soccer juggling skills on the court.
 I think what soccer / football does for NBA basketball players is give them the ability to cut and move quicker and also to have better vision on the court.

 This NY Times piece on NBA players who were influenced by soccer misses out one key player, that being Jason Kidd, who played soccer growing up in the Bay Area.
 But there are plenty of NBA players who play basketball like you play soccer, moving the ball around and taking players one on one.
 Here are some more NBA players who played soccer:

 - Luka Doncic

 - Manu Ginobili

 But with all the talk about the positive effect of soccer on basketball players, is the youth soccer community suddenly going to have an influx of 6 or 7 footers during the basketball off-season?
 Perhaps a few more basketball players will be persuaded to stay in soccer—a few conversions so to speak.